hdShang/arxiv-daily/docs/cs-CV/2025-10-10/papers/251009121v2-msdm-generating-task-specific-pathology-images-with-a-multimodal-con.md

 ---
 layout: default
-title: MSDM: Generating Task-Specific Pathology Images with a Multimodal Conditioned Diffusion Model for Cell and Nuclei Segmentation
+title: "MSDM: Generating Task-Specific Pathology Images with a Multimodal Conditioned Diffusion Model for Cell and Nuclei Segmentation"
 ---

 # MSDM: Generating Task-Specific Pathology Images with a Multimodal Conditioned Diffusion Model for Cell and Nuclei Segmentation